grimso/covid19-data/README.md

 ### Population

-The [Regionaldatenbank Deutschland](https://www.regionalstatistik.de) provides access to official statistics from federal and state authorities in Germany.
+The [Regionaldatenbank Deutschland](https://www.regionalstatistik.de) provides access to offical statistics from federal and state authorities in Germany.
 Population information on county level, which is partitioned by age groups was retrived from [here](https://www.regionalstatistik.de/genesis/online/data;sid=42E8FFFDC6E60572967A61B6075081E8.reg1?operation=abruftabelleAbrufen&selectionname=12411-02-03-5-B&levelindex=1&levelid=1586513810882&index=6).

 Using Google's [Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) the population data was augmented with geolocation (latitude,longitude) information for each county.
 Details can be found [here](https://github.com/grimso/covid19-data/blob/master/Process_Population_GER.ipynb).